 - Once activated, the sensory neurons transmit the electrical impulses to the rest of the Central Nervous System (CNS) about the newly perceived information for processing.

-- The majority of sensory neurons are pseudounipolar which means they have one axon which is divided into two branches.
+- The majority of sensory neurons are pseudounipolar, meaning they have one axon divided into two branches.

 2. Motor Neurons